graeme-lockley/ilisp/README.md

 ## Description of `iLisp-`

-The following lists `iLisp-` influences with aspects contributed by each influencer..
+The following lists `iLisp-` influences with aspects contributed by each influencer.

 | Language/Runtime | Contribution |
 |-|-|